 On Day 3 of the diagnosis I started reading books.
 I read information pages after information pages hoping there was a miracle out there somewhere.
 I was clinging on to every bit of hope but each day my hope was running out.
 That was until I met Alex Johnson, a Mummy to an amazing little boy called Jack who also has Duchenne.

 She is the Co-Founder of an incredible clinical research charity Duchenne UK alongside another lovely lady called Emily Crossley who also has a son with Duchenne.

 From this point on I was able to find out about all the different drugs and trials that Louis may be eligible to go on, not just to prolong his walking but to prolong his life.
 So again I did more research, including flying to Washington with Alex, to further explore our options which I was very lucky to have the chance to do.

 Duchenne muscular dystrophy is the most common genetic killer of children worldwide and is characterised by progressive muscle degeneration and weakness.
 Children with Duchenne like Louis usually need a wheelchair by the time they are 8-12 years old or even younger as their muscles weaken and they lose the ability to walk by the time they are in their late teens.
 Some boys need full time ventilation until their poor hearts give up.

-Phil and I have started our own little charity called Lifting Louis that solely funds Duchenne UK as we feel without this charity we wouldn’t be as strong as we are today.
+Phil and I have started our own Family & Friends Fund called Lifting Louis that solely funds Duchenne UK as we feel without this charity we wouldn’t be as strong as we are today.
 And most importantly we feel these lovely people are fighting for Louis and all the other boys that have Duchenne.
-The charity is lean and ambitious with 90% of donations going directly towards clinical research to find a cure for our boys and I pray each day that this will come one day soon.

 Thank you again, all our love